FormidableLabs/denim/README.md

 * `{{_npmrc}}` -> `.npmrc`
 * `{{_eslintrc}}` -> `.eslintrc`

-In your archetype `templates` directory you should add any / none of these files with the following names instead of their real ones:
+In your module `templates` directory you should add any / none of these files with the following names instead of their real ones:

 ```